-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Minneapolis region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+Our Engineering programs in the Minneapolis region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

-Here’s what our Engineering programs in the Minneapolis region include:
+Sylvan’s Engineering courses in the Minneapolis region offer: